Piran Minorite Monastery

 The Piran Minorite Monastery (Minoritski samostan sv.
-Frančiška v Piranu) is a Roman Catholic monastery located on the hill above Piran, a port town on the coast of the Adriatic Sea in southwestern Slovenia.
-It is operated by the Conventual Franciscans.
+Frančiška v Piranu) is a Roman Catholic monastery located in Piran, a historical port town on the coast of the Adriatic Sea in southwestern Slovenia.
+It is operated by the Order of Friars Minor Conventual.

 History

 Early history

-The first church on top of the hill was already built in 1301, when a nearby church begun to be built by Greyfriars.
+The church of st. Catherine of Siena was already built in 1301, when a nearby monastery church of st. Francis of Assisi begun to be built by Greyfriars.
 Historiographers of the monastery (Trani, Granić in Frasson) wrote that Giuseppe Tartini received his first musical education in the monastery where his parents hired a room for him after 1700 A.D.
 From 1954 to 1990, it was nationalized and with denationalization it was given back to the church in 1996.